loitd/lutils/README.md

 ## Usage
 In your python file:
 ~~~
-# import printlog() to both PRINT to SCREEN & WRITE to LOGFILE
 from lutils.utils import printlog, printwait

-# using printlog.
-If file not exist, printlog will creates a new one
-# If the log file exists, printlog will appends to the end of the log file
 printlog("abc", "test.log")

-# using printwait.
-Print text to console & write to logfile & wait with dots in specific seconds
 printwait("Please wait while doing things", 5, "logfile.log")
 ~~~

 To connect SSH to Linux servers and get disk space status
 ~~~
-# import LServer
 from lutils.utils import LServer

-# init instance
 srv = LServer()

-# connect to server
 srv.connect(ip="192.168.1.2", uname="root", pwd="123456")

-# get disk space
 srv.getdiskspace()
 ~~~

 ## For developers
 To build this package:
 * `pip install --upgrade pip setuptools wheel`